New vs. Old Heaters

 Most people worry about carbon monoxide (CO) from unventilated gas heaters.
-There is a low risk of CO poisoning in newer indoor gas space heaters that have a built-in oxygen depletion sensor (CO is the result of incomplete combustion caused by lack of oxygen).
-Older space heaters or outdoor heaters do not have oxygen depletion sensors.
-When used in enclosed spaces, CO can reach dangerous levels.
+There is a lower risk of CO poisoning in newer indoor gas space heaters because they have a built-in oxygen depletion sensor.
+If too much CO or CO2 is produced, the oxygen level in a room will lower and shut down the heater automatically.

-However all gas space heaters produce large concentrations of carbon dioxide (CO2).
+In addition to carbon monoxide (CO), all gas space heaters produce large amounts of carbon dioxide (CO2).
 While not normally harmful, too much CO2 in an enclosed space results in sleepiness, and headaches.

 If CO2 levels are high (above 5,000ppm) it is time to open a window or go outside for some fresh air.

 While a CO2 meter can alert you to high levels of CO2 that can make you feel sick, it isn't a replacement for a carbon monoxide alarm.
 CO alarms should be installed in every home, and are now required by law in many new buildings and rental units.

 How important are CO detectors?
 Learn about the dangers of CO to your health.